 Start with general ideas of what the deck can do to enhance your life.
 What will you really use the deck for?
 For instance, if you’re not a party animal, maybe you want to emphasize intimate gathering and dining areas.
 If you love to grill, go a little wild with an outdoor kitchen.
-Ask family members what they’d like from your future deck: maybe some solitude; a friendly conversation pit; container gardening; a spa to soak in; the occasional large party; or just a clear path for taking out the garbage.
+Ask family members what they’d like from your future deck.
+Consider design elements, such as a friendly conversation pit, container gardening, a spa to soak in, or just a clear path for taking out the garbage.

 3) Plan for Use Areas and Traffic

 Once you’ve got your priorities right, plan a deck that allows enough space for the activities you enjoy, as well as comfortable traffic pathways between and around them.
-Often these use areas will be visible only after furniture has been set out.
-You can think of your deck as having specific “rooms” for dining, lounging, cooking, and mingling.
-Make sure that there will be ample room for chairs around a dining table, small end tables or a coffee table next to lounge furniture, and potted plants.
+Often, these areas will be visible only after furniture has been set out.
+You can think of your deck as having specific “rooms” for dining, lounging, cooking and mingling.
+Make sure that there will be ample room for chairs around a dining table, small end tables or a coffee table next to lounge furniture and potted plants.

 4) Materials You Will Maintain and Enjoy

-For the finish materials—the decking, railing, fascia, and perhaps skirt—many people today choose to spend a hefty amount for composites, PVC, and other materials that are virtually maintenance free.
-Others prefer to save their ducats and build with inexpensive treated or (somewhat less inexpensive) cedar.
-Wood surfaces often need to be pressure-washed and sealed once a year or so.
-But if you prefer the natural look and don’t mind regular maintenance, it may be the choice for you.
+For the finish materials - the decking, railing, fascia and perhaps skirt - many people today choose to spend a hefty amount for composites, PVC and other materials that are low maintenance.
+Others prefer to save their money and build with inexpensive treated or (somewhat less inexpensive) cedar.
+Wood surfaces often need to be pressure-washed and sealed once a year.
+But, if you prefer the natural look and don’t mind regular maintenance, it may be the choice for you.